fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         }
       ],
       "defaultAction": "exclude"

-    consideration:
-        - the 2nd north instance will be used only to recreate the objects and resend the data
-        - the 2nd north instance will send again all the data available for the specified *included* assets

 - **Recreate all the PI-Server objets and send again all the data to the PI Server on a different Asset Framework hierarchy level**
     procedure: